Arm Installation Process

 Finally, source your .bashrc file:

 sudo apt-get install -y git-lfs

 Clone Reachy’s ROS2 packages

-Once everything cloned in your ROS2 workspace, build the packages:
+Once everything cloned in your ROS2 workspace, install the dependencies and build the packages:

 Install Reachy’s Python packages

 Some of Reachy’s Python packages have dependencies that you should install.
 The dependencies are numpy, scipy, pyquaternion, sklearn, pykdl.

 pip3 install pyquaternion

 We also recommend to install the jupyter and matplotlib libraries.